 Ok, we could make this an option - but for users like me, who'd like to see notices in the current buffer, there is still the problem where to display on backlog replay.
 Well, then the status buffer is probably ok...

-#3 Updated by EgS almost 14 years ago
+#3 Updated by EgS over 14 years ago

 Regarding the backlog issue when displaying NOTICEs on the active channelbuffer (btw: where should it be displayed if your active buffer is a query?):

 I'd save it in the backlog of that channelbuffer aswell.
 When replaying the user should be able to make sense of that NOTICE in the channelbuffer - if not it's not my problem.
 But this fact should at aleast be noted in the options dialog.

 But this leads to a not so trivial implementation issue: how should the core know which buffer is currently beeing displayed by the gui?
 The core could request the active buffer before emiting the Message::Notice but since it's asychronous I don't feel very comfty with this solution...

 #4 Updated by Sputnick over 14 years ago